numpy/numpy/doc/neps/nep-0042-new-dtypes.rst

         def ensure_canonical(self : DType) -> DType:
             raise NotImplementedError

-The Casting and common DType part, describes the following methods.
+The Casting part, describes the following methods.
 A large part of the functionality is provided by the "methods" stored in `_castingimpl` and described below: